Houston Sole Custody Attorneys

 Going through a divorce is stressful.
 Unfortunately, it is also a time where many important decisions must be made.
 Naturally, one of the most contentious topics is who gets custody of the children.
 Protecting your children is paramount, and you might have the right to seek sole custody of them in specific circumstances.
 While it may not be an easy battle, the attorneys of Holmes, Diggs & Sadler are here to help you fight for what matters most: the safety and happiness of your kids.

 Protecting your interests is essential, especially when you want to secure sole custody of your children.
 That’s why you need the experienced and aggressive Houston sole custody lawyers at Holmes, Diggs & Sadler to fight for your rights.
-Contact the team at Holmes, Diggs & Sadler today by calling (713) 802-1777, filling out a contact form, or chatting with us online chat now.
+Contact the team at Holmes, Diggs & Sadler today by calling (713) 802-1777 or by filling out a contact form.

 Why Choose Holmes, Diggs & Sadler?